PdoyleC/rock-paper-scissors/README.md

 ## Project Objectives
 - Write code that will allow a user to play Rock Paper Scissors.
-- Save data in Google sheet, so that the data can be recalled to be displayed or manipulated in  a scoring system.
+- Save data in Google sheet, so that the data can be recalled being displayed or manipulated in a scoring system.
 - The user can navigate to different areas, to read and write with the program.
 - The user has control, and is able to go to the main menu or able to exit the program.